boece/boece.github.io/_posts/2019-2-2-strategies-for-increasing-website-traffic-in-2019.md

 * Top 1000 Ways To Cook A Cup of Rice

 I think people like concise articles that get to the point.

+# Adding a Facebook Like button to your Blog Posts

+Facebook seems to be the best social media platform to infiltrate if you want to increase the traffic to your website, every one seems to have facebook these days, so if you can get a post going viral on Facebook you are guaranteed to get a lot of traffic coming your way.

+# Paying To Promote Your Posts to Users